dkharazi/clv/README.md

 # Reporting CLV-Related Metrics

 Repeat purchasers are typically those high-value customers based on CLV estimates.
-In general, there are sic metrics reflecting repeat-purchase patterns:
+In general, there are six metrics reflecting repeat-purchase patterns:
 - `AU:` Number of active users
 - `HAU:` Number of heavy active users
 - `F:` Average frequency of orders from active users